 What is Fenerbahçe?

 Fenerbahçe is a professional football team from Turkey.
-Its base is located in Istanbul, and the team is a member of the Super League, never having been relegated from it.
+Its base is in Istanbul, and the team is a member of the Super League, having never been relegated.
 It is the most successful sports club in the country, competing in the UEFA Europa League and the Turkish Cup.
 The club was founded in 1907.

 1910 – 1912

-The logo was designed by Hikmet Topuzer – Fenerbahçe’s right-winger.
-He drew a red circle containing a blue and yellow shield with three green oak leaves and two acorns.
+Hikmet Topuzer, Fenerbahçe’s right-winger, designed the logo.
+He drew a red circle containing a blue-and-yellow shield with three green oak leaves and two acorns.

 1912 – 1914

-The designers extended the shield and made the bottom corner sharp so it no longer fit into the circle.
+The designers extended the shield and rounded the bottom corner so it no longer fit within the circle.
 The oak branch turned brownish-green.
-An A-frame appeared in a white ring with black outlines and the club’s name written in Arabic letters.
+An A-frame appeared within a white ring outlined in black, with the club’s name written in Arabic letters.

 1914 – 1928